 system notifications that usually don't require actionalert-

-system alerts that usually require actionext-
+system alerts that usually require actioncust-

-discussions with customerscollab-
+discussions with customersint-

 discussions with vendors/partnersproj-